beling/book-pl/src/ch11-01-writing-tests.md

 ### Using `Result<T, E>` in Tests

 So far, we’ve written tests that panic when they fail.
 We can also write tests that use `Result<T, E>`!
-Here’s the test from Listing 11-1, rewritten to use `Result<T, E>` and return an `Err` instead of panicking:
+Here’s the test from listing 11-1, rewritten to use `Result<T, E>` and return an `Err` instead of panicking:

 ```rust